 Support Your Outdoor Peas in May

 If, as we suggested in our guide on what to plant in April you sowed your pea seeds into a length of guttering, then now will be the time to transplant them into the ground.
 Be sure it’s well watered.
+Or, make it easier on yourself and grow peas in pots, like we describe here.
 Also, make sure that you have a good support system to hold your pea plants up.

 Look after your Potatoes in May!

 We recommend growing potatoes in bags or containers – it’s just a seriously easy way to manage space and keep an eye on this crop.
+Our full in-depth guide on how to grow potatoes in bags is here.
 When you can see around 15 centimetres of growth you need to add more compost.
 This is called “earthing up”.
 You need to ensure that none of the young tubers are exposed to the light.
 If the tubers are exposed they become green and inedible.
 This process of earthing up (and its not a one time exercise, you will need to do it regularly!) also encourages more tubers to form – and, if there happens to be a frost, it will also protect them from the frost!
 Get more compost here for your potatoes.

 I’m seriously hoping that you started off some seeds in April, it means that by now you’ll be starting to see some progress.
 Perhaps some basil shoots and coriander.
 If you did sow basil and coriander in April, then towards the end of the month you can harden them off and plant them outside if you’d like to.